Young people use social media against female genital mutilation

 The project is being implemented in six municipalities in the Ségou and Koutiala regions.
-The target groups are almost 6,000 young people and schoolchildren, 35 people affected by female genital mutilation who seek counselling, 20 bloggers/influencers, 10 media representatives, as well as important traditional influencers in the villages and the local authorities.
+The target groups are around 6,000 young people, 35 affected women, 20 bloggers and 10 media professionals as well as traditional and communal decision-makers.

 AJCAD (Association des Jeunes pour la Citoyenneté ctive et la Démocratie), founded in 2014.